diegovillatoromx/flink-kinesis-streaming-pipeline/README.md

 ```bash
 kaggle datasets download -d sobhanmoosavi/us-accidents
 ```
 In order to make this dataset accessible within our AWS environment, it's necessary to copy the downloaded file from your local machine to an S3 bucket.
-We have a specific S3 bucket named `'us-accidents-raw-us_east_1-dev'` that has been created for this purpose.
-Additionally, a folder within the bucket named `'raw_us-accidents'` has been set up.
+We have a specific S3 bucket named `'us-accidents-dataset-useast1-dev'` that has been created for this purpose.
+Additionally, a folder within the bucket named `'raw_us_accidents_dataset'` has been set up.

 You can use the AWS Command Line Interface (CLI) to upload the file to the S3 bucket with the following command:
 ```terminal